Matt & Jamie

 It’s not easy to propose when you already know you’ll share the rest of your life together.
 Like most couples, Matt and Jamie talked about marriage and their future together.
 They knew that was the path their relationship was on.
 Yet still, Matt wanted to surprise Jamie with a proposal she wouldn’t be expecting.
 So with the help of their friends and the staff at the Grand Marlin Matt formulated his five-step Panama City Beach Proposal plan.

 Step 1.
 Drive to the beach for a weekend getaway with friends.

 Step 3.
-Seat photographer close enough to ease drop but not be creepy.
+Seat photographer close enough to eavesdrop but not be creepy.

-Step 3B.
-Bring sister to sell illusion of being just another table.
-Order desert as improvised delay tactic.
+Step 3b.
+Bring the sister to sell the illusion of being just another table.
+Order desert as an improvised delay tactic.

 Step 4.
-Confidently make brief eye contact with photographer one time.
+Confidently make brief eye contact with the photographer one time.

 Step 5.
 Take a casual stroll on the docks after dinner then drop to one knee just as Jamie turns around.